Robert Fripp: Personal life

 Fripp married singer and actress Toyah Willcox on 16 May 1986 in Poole.
 From December 1987 until July 1999 they lived at and renovated Reddish House, the former home of Cecil Beaton, in the village of Broad Chalke in Wiltshire.

 Fripp previously lived at Thornhill Cottage, Holt, Dorset (1971–1980) and Fernhill House, Witchampton (1980–1987).
 After Reddish House, the couple lived at Evershot Old Mansion (1999–2001).
 They then moved to their present home in Pershore, Worcestershire.
 The couple have no children and have arranged their will so as to leave their assets to the establishment of a musical educational trust for children.

 Fripp is the patron of the Seattle Circle Guitar School in the United States and the Shallal Dance Theatre in Penzance.
 He also has had engagements as a motivational speaker, often at events with his sister Patricia, who is a keynote speaker and speech coach.

 Fripp is a pescetarian.
 Nevill Drury details in Music for Inner Space: Techniques for Meditation & Visualisation that Fripp was interested in the Hermetic Qabalah, Wicca, German Renaissance philosopher Paracelsus, and George Gurdjieff via J. G. Bennett.

 During the COVID-19 lockdowns, Fripp and Willcox uploaded many short, humorous videos to YouTube, usually covers of well-known songs, and mostly titled Toyah and Robert's Sunday Lunch.
 According to rock and metal news website MetalSucks, their stories about these covers were extremely popular; their cover of Metallica's "Enter Sandman" was the site's sixth-most popular story that year.
 The duo toured the UK in 2023, performing the Sunday Lunch songs in concert.

-Alfie Fripp, the last of the "39ers", shot down by the Luftwaffe and then held in 12 different POW camps during World War II, was his uncle.
+Fripp is a nephew of Alfie Fripp, the last surviving of the Royal Air Force personnel known as "39ers", who were shot down by the Luftwaffe in the first year of English involvement in World War II and subsequently held as prisoners of war.